October Health – 2025 Report

 • Personal Life:

-• Strained relationships due to irritability and reduced social interaction
+• Strained relationships due to irritability and lack of time

 Impact on the India Economy